Tornado128/hoppers_performance_checking/README.md

 The prediction of initial stresses in hoppers, Bulk Solids Handling, 1994, 14, 497-503" are also used.
 -----
 (2) Remember that Jenike method is very conservative for the estimation of arch diameter.
 It is even more conservative for the prediction of rathole diameter!
-If Jenike method says that a system doesn't rathole, it will definitely will NOT rathole!
+If Jenike method says that a system doesn't rathole, it will definitely NOT rathole!
 -----
 (3) If the hopper outlet is not fully activated (as in most tablet presses), Jenike method is even not directionally correct!!
 -----